Aliasmk/aliasmk.github.io/_posts/2022-12-16-version-control-for-pcb-design.md

 caption="Enforcing locks on the .kicad_pcb and .kicad_sch files will prevent other collaborators from opening the file at the same time, reducing the number of arguments about who has to do all their work over again." alttext="A screenshot of TortoiseSVN's properties screen with the Needs Lock option highlighted."%}

 Notice now that if you open the .kicad_sch file, KiCAD now informs you that it is read-only.
-Close the file, then right click it and select the new option SVN Get Lock.
+Close the file, then right-click it and select the new option SVN Get Lock.
 Enter a message - this will appear to anyone else that tries to take a lock on the same file - then click OK.

 {% include imgwcaption.html
 imgroot=page.imgroot